Nopepal/fp-doublell/README.md

 # fp-doublell
 Objectless double-linked list implementation in Free Pascal.
-Study project.
+This is a study project.